AymericBebert/Better-ID3/README.md

 ```

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://gitlab.illuin.tech/data-science/ner-module/-/tags).
+For the versions available, see the [releases](https://github.com/AymericBebert/Better-ID3/releases).

 ## License